bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

 it performs value substitution.
 Otherwise it is most likely being used to call JQuery.

+_Note: [The '$' character is used for JQuery as a matter of convention and carries no special meaning.](https://stackoverflow.com/questions/205853/why-would-a-javascript-variable-start-with-a-dollar-sign) In theory the `require('jquery')` statement in the code block could assign the library to any key, but '$' is by far the most commonly used key._

 ---

 ## Classes and Objects in JavaScript

 First some terms:

-* Class -- is a new complex type (e.g. Button)
+* Class — a new complex type (e.g. Button)
-* Object -- an instance of a class (e.g. a specific Button)
+* Object — an instance of a class (e.g. a specific Button)
-* Inherited Class - class that extends a parent or super class.
+* Inherited Class — a class that extends a parent or super class.

-In Web-development, confusingly, the concept of class is also used to prescribe the appearance characteristics of an element on the web page via [CSS styling](https://developer.mozilla.org/en-US/docs/Web/CSS).
+Rather confusingly, the concept of class is also used to prescribe the appearance characteristics of an element on the web page via [CSS styling](https://developer.mozilla.org/en-US/docs/Web/CSS).

 Historically JavaScript had a prototype-based implementation of object-oriented programming.
 This is extremely flexible.
-Effectively in this setup on can inherit from an object (an actual instance).
+Effectively in this setup an object can inherit from an actual instance of another object.
 With ES6 JavaScript introduced an actual class constructor that creates syntax that looks more familiar to programmers used to C++ or Python class-definitions instead.

 ### Objects